Mary Naylor: Adult career

-Mary also did numerous radio shows with Ernie Wise and Eric Morcombe on the BBC in the late 1940's and 1950's.
+Mary also did numerous radio shows with Ernie Wise and Eric Morcombe on the BBC in the late 1940s and 1950s.
 She and Ralph Reader starred in a radio show called "It's Great To Be Young," 1948-1949.
 She starred in the BBC Television show, "I'm a Friend of Mary's," in 1950-51.
 Mary headlined her own Sunday night fortnight television variety show in 1958, produced by Barry Lupino.

 Starting in 1942, and continuing after the war, Mary spent a lot of her spare time entertaining the forces at the "Stage Door Canteen" in London.
 She was one of the performers invited to be onstage for the last show of the SDC when it closed its doors in 1947.
-Mary Naylor also entertained the British troops in Germany as part of the ENSA, the Entertainers National Service Association, for ten weeks in the early 1950's as part of "The Best of Variety" show.
+Mary Naylor also entertained the British troops in Germany as part of the ENSA, the Entertainers National Service Association, for ten weeks in the early 1950s as part of "The Best of Variety" show.

 Since 1947, Mary has been an active member of The Grand Order of Lady Ratlings, the female arm of the variety entertainers club.